TheBlueDotGame/The-Accountant/README.md

 - Performance counts.
 - Performance applies equally to computational performance and development performance.
 - Write code that performs well and benchmark it.
-- Don't microbenchmark, do the benchmarking in the context.
+- Do the benchmarking in the proper context, avoid microbenchmarking.
 - Unit test your code, especially critical parts.
 - Write integration tests for the API calls or use integration testing tools such as Postman.
-- Programming Language counts.
+- Programming Language and other tools counts.
 Pick the effective, performant, safe and simple one.
 - Be open-minded, do not fall into the pitfalls of one ideology, non solve all the problems.
 - Less is almost always more.
 - Abstraction is your superpower.
 Unnecessary abstraction and complicated abstraction are your kryptonite.